 • It's free!

 Get started now!
 Use the following form to compile and download a customised Conditional-CSS program which you can start using immediately.
-Once the download is complete, simply put the program in the same directory as your CSS files on your server and load Conditional-CSS in your web-browser:
+Once the download is complete, simply put the program in the same directory as your CSS files on your web-server and load Conditional-CSS in your web-browser:

 Online Conditional-CSS compiler